graysonlee123/Vue-Subscription-Tracker/README.md

 [] Landing page
 [] Look into making webapp only on /app, serve Home, About, Contact page on Node?
 [] Sanitize user information on signup
+[] Redirect logged in users away from login / register screen [x] New design
 [x] Need to fine tune inputs for sub form
 -x Check input types for phones
 -x Encode / Decode HTML